Rpwu/Instagram-Unfollower/README.md

 Link to download chromedriver: https://chromedriver.chromium.org/

 To connect chromdriver with the bot, simply edit line 21 (self.browser = webdriver.Chrome()) to include the path of where chromedriver.exe is located.
 For example, webdriver.Chrome("path here").
 Alternatively, can move/download chromedriver.exe directly to where the bot is located, eliminating the requirement of including the path.

+Put instagram username and password into a secrets.py file and import it directly to InstaGhostBuster.py